 How to spend a weekend in Falmouth, Cornwall

-Check in the Star and Garter*, a waterfront gastropub overlooking Falmouth Harbour.
-Their three serviced apartments each have one or two bedrooms, a kitchen with a welcome pack of local produce, and the attic Crow’s Nest apartment also has a log-burner.
-Or we stayed in a three-bed cottage* with outdoor terrace and hot tub near Custom House Quay.
+Check in to the Star and Garter*, a waterfront gastropub overlooking Falmouth Harbour.
+Their three serviced apartments have one or two bedrooms, a kitchen with a welcome pack of local produce, and the attic Crow’s Nest also has a log-burner.
+Or if you prefer self-catering, the stylishly refurbished three-bedroom, two bathroom Through the Porthole* townhouse comes with a private garden that has harbour views.

 Then start your weekend in Falmouth with dinner at the Star and Garter’s restaurant.
 They focus on ‘nose to tail’ eating, with smoked, cured and preserved meat and fish on their Italian-inspired menu.
 Then finish your evening with a post-dinner cocktail at the quirky Dolly’s Tea Room & Wine Bar.
 A tea room by day, it becomes a candlelit gin palace by night, with a huge range of gins and cocktails served in bone china tea sets.